Ginger & Turmeric for Inflammation: A Beginner’s Guide to Natural Joint Support

 Inflammation is your body’s response to injury, stress or wear and tear.

-But long-term, it can become a problem.
+But long-term, it can cause problems.

 By the time you hit 50, inflammation often builds up quietly in your joints: